Ghislaine Maxwell's prosecutors seek inquiry into juror's sexual abuse claim

 Maxwell was convicted on five of the six counts she faced.
 She faces two additional perjury counts at a second trial that has yet to be scheduled.

-(Reporting by Luc Cohen and Jonathan Stempel in New York; Editing by Howard Goller)
+(Reporting by Luc Cohen and Jonathan Stempel in New York; Editing by Howard Gollerd, Noeleen Walder and Jonathan Oatis)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))